Home | About | Pre WWI | WWI | WWII | Korea | Vietnam | Post Vietnam | Non Wartime | Wounded | Decorated | Contact Us | Search

 Leonard A. Wattelet's grave at at Flanders Field American Cemetery in Waregem, Belgium

-Thanks to Mayor Vanryckeghem for help with this biography.
-Thanks also to Astrid van Erp, for help with photos for this biography.
+Thanks to Mayor Vanryckeghem and Jack Morris for their help with this biography.
+Thanks also to Astrid van Erp, for help with photos.

 Can you add more information to this biography and help make it the best online resource for this player?
 Contact us by email